 VisualFizz Solves “Impossible” Problem for Satisfied Client

-The development plan to revamp the CRE website was highly technical and incredibly detailed, including things like:
+The development plan to revamp the “Find a CRE” section was highly technical and incredibly detailed, including things like:

 - UI Display Changes